 On the operational side, the most common approach has been asking clients to wait in vehicles during animal exam and treatment (curbside care).
 Other operational changes include contactless payment processing, taking patient history by phone or virtually, and drive-thru pick-up and drop-off.

-Over 30% of veterinary practices are using telemedicine, and close to 20% of practices were only seeing emergency-related cases at the time of the survey.
+The number of veterinary practices that reported using telemedicine in April and July remained constant at 32%.
+18% of practices were seeing only emergency-related cases at the time of the second survey (down from 20%).

 Business and financial impact

 Nearly every practice reported a decline in revenue accompanied by a shortfall in cash/income necessary to accommodate practice operation.
-The average monthly cash shortfall across practices was $17,000 in April and was projected to increase to $23,000 in May.
+The average monthly cash shortfall across practices was $17,000 in April and $14,000 in June.

-In all, we asked practices approximately 50 questions, ranging from when the practice first was impacted by COVID-19 to what clients are asking about, how practice costs and income have changed, how client traffic has dropped off, what activities and services have been canceled or are continuing, and much more.
-We’ve summarized all of the responses in charts and graphs in a summary report, which shows the profession-wide impact of the pandemic in greater detail.
+In all, we asked practices over 50 questions, ranging from when the practice first was impacted by COVID-19 to what clients are asking about, how practice costs and income have changed, how client traffic has dropped off, what activities and services have been canceled or are continuing, and much more.
+We’ve summarized all the survey responses in charts and graphs, and you can download the results here.